gregstachowski/astroConverter/README.md

 3. Run `python astroConverter.py`

 # Troubleshooting
+* In case of problems with running `python astroConverter.py`, instead of 'python' try using full path to your installation.
+For example: `c:\python34\python.exe astroConverter.py`
 * In case of problems with installing dependencies try using command `pip3.4 install -r requirements.txt`.
 This problem may occur if you have installed multiple versions of python.